Methotrexate

 Methotrexate can interact with other medicines.
 You should tell your doctor (including your GP, rheumatologist and others) about all medicines you are taking or plan to take.
 This includes over the counter, herbal or naturopathic medicines.
 You should also mention your treatment when you see other health professionals.

 • Most vaccines can be given safely.
-Current recommendations are that low dose methotrexate (0.4mg/kg per week) is not a contraindication to live vaccines, such as Zostavax, MMR (measles, mumps and rubella), oral polio or yellow fever but such live vaccines should be avoided at higher doses of methotrexate.
+Current recommendations are that low dose methotrexate is not a contraindication to live vaccines, such as Zostavax, MMR (measles, mumps and rubella), oral polio or yellow fever but such live vaccines should be avoided at higher doses of methotrexate.

-• Pneumovax and yearly flu vaccinations are safe and recommended to reduce your risk of those infections.
+• Pneumococcal vaccines and the yearly seasonal flu vaccinations are safe and encouraged.

 • For more information on vaccination including the COVID-19 vaccination please click here.